 George Moromisato’s 101 Amazing Sights of the Night Sky is a curated guide to the best the night sky has to offer.
-This magnificent full-color guide will be available in March 2017.
 George shares with us some tips and pointers that make a night under the stars exciting and meaningful.

 Today, thousands of years later, we’ve gained knowledge our ancestors could never imagine.
 We are awed by the scale of the universe, thrilled by the beauty of colliding galaxies, and humbled by the work and dedication that went into discovering it all.
 We don’t need to be astronomers anymore, but we want to be.

 The frontiers of astronomy require billion-dollar equipment: space telescopes, mountaintop observatories, and super-sensitive digital camera arrays.
 But ancient observers unraveled many mysteries just by looking up, and no amount of technology can replace the thrill of seeing the Milky Way with your own eyes.

 Here are tips that will help you get the most out of whatever equipment you have.

 Some sights, like meteor showers and aurorae, are best seen with the naked eye.
 But even objects like the Pleiades, which are beautiful through a telescope, can be rewarding visually.
 To get the most out of naked-eye observing, invest a little effort in learning the brightest stars and major constellations.
 Being able to recognize Orion, Leo, Cygnus, and Cassiopeia will help to orient you in the sky.
 It’s like learning the streets of your town by noting landmarks.